top of page

 Madeleine Moon-Chun

 Madeleine Moon-Chun (she/her) is a writer from Georgia.
-A Scholastic Art & Writing Awards national medalist, she is an alum of the Ellipsis Writing Workshop and is published or forthcoming in the Journal of Asian American Studies, Fleeting Daze, and Mukoli: The Magazine For Peace.
+A Scholastic Art & Writing Awards national medalist, she is published or forthcoming in the Journal of Asian American Studies, Fleeting Daze, and Mukoli: The Magazine For Peace.
 Her poetry collection Not Made of Lines: Poetic Meditations on Time, Space, & Other Matters was published by Eastwind Books of Berkeley.
 She loves writing due to its ability to showcase the most beautiful and vulnerable parts of being human.

 Managing Editor